Need help dealing with violent or distressing online content? Learn more

 PC/Windows

-Microsoft Family provides the ability to manage your children’s online activity on Windows devices through website blocking, checking in online at any time, and viewing activity reports on sites, apps and games visited.
+Microsoft Family provides the ability to manage your child’s online activity on Windows devices through website blocking, checking in online at any time, and viewing activity reports on sites, apps and games visited.
 You’ll need to set up a family group of at least one parent and one child, each with their own Microsoft account.

 Mac OS